dpsa4fl/dpsa4fl-infrastructure/deployment-setup/README.md

  1. **postgres database**: Used for storing client reports and intermediate computation results.
 Has to run on both leader and helper.

 ## Building
-Executables (1.) through (4.) are built from our [janus fork](https://github.com/dpsa-project/janus/tree/dpsa-m6-dev).
+Executables (1.) through (4.) are built from [janus](https://github.com/divviup/janus).
 After cloning, you can use the following command:
 ```
 cargo build --release -p janus_aggregator --bin $BINARY
 ```